International Legal Compliance

-Prior to joining The Wicks Group, Ronce worked with the UN Special Court for Sierra Leone and participated in the Duke-Geneva Institute for Transnational Law as well as the Joint Program in International Human Rights Law at Oxford University.
+Prior to joining The Wicks Group, Ronce worked with the United Nations Special Court for Sierra Leone and participated in the Duke-Geneva Institute for Transnational Law as well as the Joint Program in International Human Rights Law at Oxford University.
 He also has experience with the U.S. political process, working for congressional members, state parties, and three presidential campaigns.